kestra-io/docs/content/docs/15.how-to-guides/build-custom-plugin.md

 ## Requirements

-You would need the following installed on your machine before proceeding:
+You will need the following installed on your machine before proceeding:
 * [Java](https://java.com) 21 or later.
 * [IntelliJ IDEA](https://www.jetbrains.com/idea/) (or any other Java IDE, we provide only help for IntelliJ IDEA).
 * [Gradle](https://gradle.org/) (included most of the time with the IDE).